Mina-QwQ/JavaFinalProject/README.md

-# JavaFinalProject

-# BUNNIES 15 20!
+# Java Final Project: BUNNIES 15 20!

 This game is called BUNNIES 15 20!
 This is a simple client-server multiplayer game adapted from a modern Chinese drinking game called "15-20".
 HOW TO PLAY: